Estate Planning Resources for Wills and Trusts

 Q: Does having a Living Trust avoid estate taxes?

 A: Not necessarily, since the estate tax rules are different from the probate rules.
-Under current law, you can leave an unlimited estate value tax free to your surviving spouse (assuming your spouse is a U.S. citizen), and up to $11.58 (in 2020) million of estate value tax free to other individuals.
+Under current law, you can leave an unlimited estate value tax free to your surviving spouse (assuming your spouse is a U.S. citizen), and up to $12,060,000 (in 2022) of estate value tax free to other individuals.
 These estate tax exemptions are available whether your estate is in a Living Trust or not.

 Q: If my estate value exceeds the estate tax exclusion, how can I avoid my children paying tax on my estate?